Le Rhône 9C

-The Le Rhône 9C is a nine-cylinder rotary aircraft engine produced in France by Société des Moteurs Le Rhône / Gnome et Rhône.
-Also known as the Le Rhône 80 hp in a reference to its nominal power rating, the engine was fitted to many military aircraft types during the First World War.
-Le Rhône 9C engines were also produced under license in Great Britain, the United States and Sweden.
+The Rhône 9C is a nine-cylinder rotary aircraft engine first produced in France by the Société des Moteurs Le Rhône.
+Also known as the Rhône 80 hp in a reference to its nominal power rating, the engine was fitted to many military aircraft types during the First World War.

+In addition to French production, Le Rhône 9C engines were built under license in Great Britain, Italy, Sweden and the United States.
+The Swedish engines were badged as the Thulin A. In the mid‑1920s, some American‑manufactured war-surplus 9Cs were rebuilt as radial engines and sold under the Super Rhone designation.

 Design and development

 First marketed in 1912, the 80 horsepower 9C was the first of the Rhône series rotary engines to have nine cylinders.
 In common with earlier seven cylinder Le Rhône series engines, the 9C featured copper induction pipes and used a single push-pull rod to operate its two overhead valves.
 Unlike the later 110 horsepower 9J, the induction pipes and push rods were located on the front of the engine.

 Prior to the outbreak of World War One, aircraft powered by the Rhône 9C set numerous long distance city to city records including a highly publicised 1400 km flight from Paris to Gdańsk with a single refuelling stop in Berlin.
 The 9C also powered the 1913 world altitude record of 6120 m set by the aviator Georges Legagneux in a Nieuport.

 The 9C was selected early on for use in military aircraft with the first of many applications being the 1912 Voisin Type 1.

-During WW1 the 9C was the engine used in many single-seater scout aircraft such as the Nieuport 11 “Bebe” and the Sopwith Pup.
-Later in the war most 9Cs built were used in training aircraft.
+During WW1 the 9C was the engine used in many single-seater scout aircraft such as the Nieuport 11 "Bebe" and the Sopwith Pup.
+Later in the war most 9Cs were used in training aircraft.

+Le Rhône 9C engines were built under licence by Daimler, W.H.
+Allen, and F.W.
+Berwick in the United Kingdom; in the United States by the Union Switch and Signal Company; and in Italy.
+The engines were produced by Thulinverken in Sweden as the Thulin A. Pre-war licences were also negotiated in Germany with Mercedes and Siemens, and with Steyr-Werke for manufacturing rights in Austria-Hungary.

-The German Fliegertruppen fitted captured 9Cs in their Fokker Eindekkers in place of engines built by Oberursel (which were themselves licensed built copies of the Gnome Lambda).
-Eindekkers fitted with the Le Rhône 9C were found to be superior particularly in relation to climb and maximum altitude.
+The German Fliegertruppen fitted captured 9Cs in their Fokker Eindeckers in place of engines built by Oberursel (which were themselves licensed built copies of the Gnome Lambda).
+Eindeckers fitted with the Le Rhône 9C were found to be superior particularly in relation to climb and maximum altitude.